petersaj/AP_histology/README.md

+### A major overhaul is in progress, to be merged soon.
+To try it out, check out the v2_overhaul branch

 Toolbox for aliging histology images to the Allen CCF mouse atlas.

 A video demonstration of this toolbox is available here (note - old interface): https://www.youtube.com/watch?v=HKm_G17Wc6g